zalando/postgres-operator/docs/developer.md

 kubectl logs acid-minimal-cluster-0
 ```

+## End-to-end tests

+The operator provides reference e2e (end-to-end) tests to ensure various infra parts work smoothly together.
+Each e2e execution tests a Postgres operator image built from the current git branch.
+The test runner starts a [kind](https://kind.sigs.k8s.io/) (local k8s) cluster and Docker container with tests.
+The k8s API client from within the container connects to the `kind` cluster using the standard Docker `bridge` network.
+The tests utilize examples from `/manifests` (ConfigMap is used for the operator configuration) to avoid maintaining yet another set of configuration files.
+The kind cluster is deleted if tests complete successfully.

+End-to-end tests are executed automatically during builds; to invoke them locally use `make e2e-run` from the project's top directory.
+Run `make e2e-tools e2e-build` to install `kind` and build the tests' image locally before the first run.

+End-to-end tests are written in Python and use `flake8` for code quality.
+Please run flake8 [before submitting a PR](http://flake8.pycqa.org/en/latest/user/using-hooks.html).

 ## Introduce additional configuration parameters

 In the case you want to add functionality to the operator that shall be